Inclusive education can be seen as a process of strengthening the capacity of an educational system to reach out to all learners in the community.

 Upon completion of the course participants using reflective techniques such as “Index for Inclusion” are expected to develop intervention plans through a range of activities (e.g. case studies, hands on activities) aimed towards enhancing participation, learning and achievement of inclusive mainstream education for all students, specifically for disadvantaged learners, including those with special educational needs and a migrant background, thereby fostering social inclusion.

-- Diversity, identification of barriers to participation and learning arising within schools and resources to support students;
+- Face diversity and identify the barriers to participation and learning arising within schools;

-- Drawing up development priorities and planning interventions to support diversity (e.g. curricula adaptations, design of differentiated lessons);
+- Draw up development priorities and planning interventions to support diversity (e.g. curricula adaptations, design of differentiated lessons);

-- Alternative learning practices, techniques, materials and associated assessment tools to review development;
+- Use alternative learning practices, techniques, materials and associated assessment tools to review development;

-- Using ICT to support all learners in inclusive settings;
+- Use ICT to support all learners in inclusive settings;

-- Collaboration within school community (teachers, students, parents/carers) in order to establish a framework of inclusive values and support students’ participation and achievement in sustainable school systems;
+- Foster collaboration within the school community (teachers, students, parents/carers) in order to establish a framework of inclusive values and support students’ participation and achievement in sustainable school systems;

 - Teachers (primary, secondary, vocational, adult, special needs);